turingschool/career-development-curriculum/module_one/building_a_foundation.md

 The following information comes from the [Pairin Qualities Overview](https://docs.google.com/document/d/1bqJd_53P-_5_iHN4cn7K04Jzhvw1FOUo3FcjSPCdK8w/edit?usp=sharing)

-#### General Styles
+#### Thinking Styles
-The General Styles are composed of 6 global attributes that sum up an individual’s characteristic manner of behavior and describe one’s overall approach to life.
-These are:

-* Assertiveness: Bold Communicator
-* Compliance: Accommodator
+The Thinking Styles are characteristic ways of processing information and handling tasks.
+This includes how people acquire knowledge, organize thoughts, form views and opinions, apply personal value, plan, decide, solve problems, and express themselves.
+Thinking styles are NOT the same thing as thinking ability.
+These are categorized in 4 areas:

+* Cooperative-Practical: Team Player
-* Dynamism: Dynamo
+* Imaginative-Inspirational
-* Individuality: Free Thinker
+* Intuitive-Conceptual
-* Sociability: Encourager
+* Objective-Analytical
-* Well-Being: Ocean of Calm

 Potential questions for the group:
-* Who had a general style that particularly resonated with them?
+* Who had a thinking style that particularly resonated with them?
 Why?
 * How are each of these strengths?
 What would they look like in action?

 #### Drivers